California has made the COVID-19 vaccine available to everyone 16 and older as of April 15 and is ramping up distribution statewide.

 Californians can sign up to get their shots using MyTurn, the state-run vaccination appointment website, or through their health care provider, or county or city appointment websites.

-For now, vaccine distribution is being administered by the counties, most of which require that appointments be made by registering online.
-Find out more about the process in Southern California counties below, or by clicking here:
+Vaccines are being administered at pop-up clinics, pharmacies, health care provider officers, and city – and county-run sites, most of which require appointments be made by registering online.
+Find out more about the process in Southern California counties by clicking the following: